jordanbaracatt/Overview-of-MakerDAO-design/readme.md

 ---

 ## Design team
-We're a remote design team of 4.
+We are a remote design team of four.
 Currently located in Asia, UK, USA and Canda.
-We're looking to add an [experienced product designer](https://makerdao.com/careers/product-designer) to the team
+We're looking to add an [experienced product designer](https://makerdao.com/careers/product-designer) to join the team

 •  **Henry Doe**, design team lead [@henry](https://chat.makerdao.com/home)